-There are 14 NRICH Mathematical resources connected to EY Reasoning, you may find related items under Early Years Foundation Stage.Broad Topics > Early Years Foundation Stage > EY Reasoning
+There are 14 NRICH Mathematical resources connected to Early years reasoning, you may find related items under Early years foundation stage.Broad Topics > Early years foundation stage > Early years reasoning

 A group of animals has made a seesaw in the woods.
 How can you make the seesaw balance?

 Children explore characteristics of shapes and use both everyday and mathematical language to describe them, talk about positions and solve problems

 Children use everyday language to talk about size, to compare quantities and objects and to solve problems